Comprehensive Pregnancy & Prenatal Care in Northern Virginia

 Newborn Care

 We’re here to support whatever choice is right for your family.
 After you've given birth, we'll help you with newborn care.
-This includes access to our lactation consultants, as well as pediatric specialists, and nurse educators.
+This includes access to our lactation consultants, pediatric specialists, and nurse educators.
 It's normal to have some questions about learning to care for a baby, and we're here to answer all of them.

 With a level III NICU, we can provide routine care as well as focused support for emergencies.